OfirTheOne/o-benchmarker/README.md

 ### Old-School VS Fancy-Sugar syntax

-with all the great build-in function in Es6 there's a lot of short and fancy ways to do any action, <br>
+With all the great build-in function in Es6 there's a lot of short and fancy ways to do any action, <br>
 but new and shiny is not always better ... <br>
 Here there are three pretty common implementations of finding max in an array of numbers, the first is the old school way, using simple `for` loop, the other ways is with the build-in Es6 functions. <br>
 So which one of the them run faster?